crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Consider separate option for printer friendly map Check that map displays in print
     Check that screengrid displays in print

+    Combine run and serve into the crosscompute command line script Initialize variable_view_by_name using classes
+    Initialize variable_view_by_name using classes loaded from importlib Consider pre initializing views for error checking

 ## Phase 0